Pig production can offer other opportunities for generation of renewable energy, both from the animals and the site itself.

 The Government want to encourage the uptake of renewable technologies therefore in April 2010 decided to introduce a financial incentive with a guaranteed rate of payment for electricity generated from qualifying renewable systems.
 The introduced tariff has been called the Feed-In Tariff and dramatically reduces the payback time therefore making renewable energy a financially viable investment.

 The Government have also introduced a second tariff called the Renewable Heat Incentive which makes payments based on heat generation from qualifying renewable technologies.
-This tariff was introduced in July 2011.
-BPEX have produced factsheets containing further information about both of these tariffs.
-Click on the links below to view these:
+‘There are two schemes - domestic and non-domestic’.
+Click here for more information.

 Financial assistance - Position At October 2011